CharlieDigital/runjs/README.md

 dotnet run --project server
 ```

 This starts the MCP server on port 5000.
+For local use or use in a private network, you do not need to do anything special.
+To expose your local MCP to an external client (e.g. local MCP and deployed application), you will need to map a proxy.

-To use this with the LLM API call, you will need to expose it to OpenAI using a proxy like ngrok or the [VS Code Ports tool](https://code.visualstudio.com/docs/debugtest/port-forwarding).
+To use this with the LLM API call from a remote origin, you will need to expose it to OpenAI using a proxy like ngrok or the [VS Code Ports tool](https://code.visualstudio.com/docs/debugtest/port-forwarding).

 > 👉 Be sure to set the port as public